gwleuverink/magic-todo/README.md

 ## Usage

-Magic TODO's work just like any other TODO comment in a Blade file.
-By default you opt in to rendering the component by prepending a pipe `|` symbol to your comment.
+Magic Todo turns your standard TODO comments in Blade files into interactive elements.
+By default, you can activate this feature by adding a pipe `|` symbol at the beginning of your comment.

 ```html
 <!-- |TODO: This button is not yet implemented -->